yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-3.md

 In other words, the root cause is not in the Chirpy theme but in Polyglot's `relative_url_regex()` and `absolute_url_regex()` functions, so the fundamental solution is to modify them to prevent the problem.

-Since this bug has not yet been fixed in Polyglot, you can fork the Polyglot repository with reference to [this blog post](https://hionpu.com/posts/github_blog_4#4-polyglot-%EC%9D%98%EC%A1%B4%EC%84%B1-%EB%AC%B8%EC%A0%9C) and [the answer to the previous GitHub issue](https://github.com/untra/polyglot/issues/204#issuecomment-2143270322), modify the problematic parts as follows, and use it instead of the original Polyglot.
+Since this bug has not yet been fixed in Polyglot, you can fork the Polyglot repository with reference to ~~[this blog post](https://hionpu.com/posts/github_blog_4#4-polyglot-%EC%9D%98%EC%A1%B4%EC%84%B1-%EB%AC%B8%EC%A0%9C)(site is gone) and~~ [the answer to the previous GitHub issue](https://github.com/untra/polyglot/issues/204#issuecomment-2143270322), modify the problematic parts as follows, and use it instead of the original Polyglot.

 {% raw %}
 ```ruby